Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Introduction

 \subsubsection{5G network digital twin}

-Although the concept of the DT has been proposed for a long time, the 5G network DTs are still in their nascent stage and there are only a few implemented 5G network DT systems. \citet{mozoB5GEMINIAIDrivenNetwork2022} proposed B5GEMINI, which is mainly composed of a virtual 5G core that contains several network functions deployed in a distributed manner by virtual machines, a traffic generation module to emulate the behavior of user equipment, a bidirectional pipeline that allows real-time synchronization between the real and virtual networks, and an AI module to perform optimization and prediction tasks.
-The implementation of network functions in the virtual 5G core is based on the free5GC project that will be introduced in the next section.
-With the purpose of training cyber security experts, \citet{vakaruk2021digital} deliver a DT platform, SPIDER cyber range, based on free5GC likewise.
+Although the concept of the DT has been proposed for a long time, the 5G network DTs are still in their nascent stage, and only a few 5G network DT systems have been implemented so far. \citet{mozoB5GEMINIAIDrivenNetwork2022} proposed B5GEMINI, comprising primarily a virtual 5G core incorporating multiple network functions deployed in a distributed manner through virtual machines, a traffic generation module emulating the user equipment behavior, a bidirectional pipeline enabling real-time synchronization between the real and virtual networks, and an AI module for optimization and prediction.
+The implementation of network functions in the virtual 5G core is based on the Free5GC project.
+Similarly, with the purpose of training cyber security experts, \citet{vakaruk2021digital} presented a DT platform, SPIDER cyber range, based on Free5GC.